Study at the South West University of Political Science & Law (SWUPL) in Chongqing, China after graduation.

 Drake Law School’s Post-Graduate Study in China program enables Drake Law graduates to study as part of International Law Fellowships or teach as a foreign expert teacher at South West University of Political Science & Law (SWUPL) in Chongqing, China.

 The fellowship and teacher positions are ideal for those graduates whose post-graduate employment is uncertain, or for those whose employer is willing to defer a the graduate's start day because they can see the value to such an experience.

-Chongqing is the fastest growing city in China with a population of nearly 29 million, and it is booming even by China’s growth standards.
+Chongqing is the fastest growing city in China with a population of approximately 30 million, and it is booming even by China’s growth standards.
 Chongqing is one of four federal municipalities in China, so its economy gets a further boost from the infusion of national government funding.

 Drake has had a long-standing relationship with SWUPL.
-Most recently, 30 SWUPAL students studied at Drake Law School for one month in March 2019.
+Most recently, 24 SWUPL students studied at Drake Law School during the Fall 2020 semester.

 To learn how to apply or find more information, contact Professor Ellen Yee at 515-271-1914 or email@example.com.